luisfeliz79/ADLDSInfo/README.md

 ### Requirements

 * Run as Administrator
 * PowerShell Remoting (when using -AllNodes).
-This uses Firewall ports 5985.
+PS Remoting uses firewall port 5985.